 You will have difficulties when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
 HSBC Bank, Skipton Building Society, and Barclays Direct all have very detailed requirements when it comes to what is expected in a lease.
 Where a lender has been advised by their lawyers that the lease does not cover certain provisions they may refuse to provide security, forcing the buyer to pull out.

-Withernsea Leasehold Conveyancing - A selection of Questions you should ask Prior to buying
+Withernsea Leasehold Conveyancing - Examples of Questions you should ask Prior to Purchasing